readmeio/metrics-sdks-dotnet/README.md

 - [ASP.NET Core Middleware Reference](#aspnet-core-middleware-reference)

 ## Overview
 With ReadMe's Metrics API your team can get deep insights into your API's usage.
-If you're a developer, it's super easy to send your API logs to ReadMe, so your team can get deep insights into your API's usage.
-Here's an overview of how the integration works:
+If you're a developer, it's super easy to send your API logs to ReadMe, Here's an overview of how the integration works:

-- Add the `Readme.Metrics` nuget package to your API server and integrate the middleware
+- Add the `Readme.Metrics` NuGet package to your API server and integrate the middleware.
-- The .net SDK sends ReadMe the details of your API's incoming requests and outgoing responses, with the option for you to redact any private parameters or headers
+- The .NET SDK sends ReadMe the details of your API's incoming requests and outgoing responses, with the option for you to redact any private parameters or headers.
 - ReadMe uses these request and response details to create an API Metrics Dashboard which can be used to analyze specific API calls or monitor aggregate usage data.
+Additionally, if your users log into your API documentation we'll show them logs of the requests they made!

 ## ASP.NET Core Integration

-1. Install the Readme.Metrics nuget package using [Visual Studio, VS Code](https://docs.microsoft.com/en-us/nuget/install-nuget-client-tools) or the following command
+1. Install the `Readme.Metrics` NuGet package using [Visual Studio, VS Code](https://docs.microsoft.com/en-us/nuget/install-nuget-client-tools) or the following command:

 ```shell
 nuget install Readme.Metrics